 Who are some of your favorite photographers these days and how do they inspire you?

-If we’re speaking in this current moment, however, I’ve got to shout out Isha Shah, she is paving the way for South Asian creatives and for females in the industry.
+If we’re speaking in this current moment, however, I’ve got to shout out Isha Shah.
+She is paving the way for South Asian creatives and for females in the industry.
 She is so knowledgeable and she genuinely wants to help others.
-Pharaohdraws AKA Johnathon, Elliott Hensford, Karis Beaumont, Linda Borscika are all ones to watch, their growth has been amazing!!
-Sorry I could go on for ages, big up to ALL the amazing creatives out there.
+Pharaohdraws AKA Johnathon, Elliott Hensford, Karis Beaumont, and Linda Borscika are all ones to watch, their growth has been amazing!!
+Sorry, I could go on for ages.
+Big up to all the amazing creatives out there.